 INFORM measures Indonesia's risk of humanitarian crisis and disaster to be medium, at 4.7/10.?

 Intersectoral: Conditions in IDP camps are poor.
 Adequate shelter, food, water and NFIs are lacking.
-At least 139 people have died from malnutrition, disease and exposure to the elements.
-Many IDPs are suffering from respiratory infections, diarrhoea and dysentery.?
+There are cases of IDPs dying from malnutrition.
+Many IDPs suffer from respiratory infections, diarrhoea and dysentery.?

 Information Gaps and Needs